AlexCCavaco/obsidian-exercises/README.md

 Example — $choice{"option1", \*"option2", "option3", \*"option4"}

-In the above example there are 4 options and option 2 and option 4 are correct.
-Both must be selected for it to be considered correct.
+In the example above, there are 4 options, option 2 and option 4 are correct.
+All correct options and no incorrect options must be selected for the answer to be considered correct.

 # Thanks